Imagine if you could have someone else go to work and send you the paycheck.

 The answer?
 Us.

 But that’s easier said than done.
-And I would say a good portion of the value I provide as a financial advisor is talking clients out of temporary portfolio moves that could absolutely kill their long-term goals.
+And I would say a good portion of the value I provide as a financial advisor is talking clients out of temporary portfolio moves that could kill their long-term goals.

 Managing your portfolio is not about beating the markets or achieving a certain return.
-It’s about putting your assets in a position to take what the markets give us so you can achieve what you want in life.
+It’s about putting your assets in a position to take what the markets give you so you can achieve what you want in life.

-Someone once said, “investments are like a bar of soap.
+Someone once said, “Investments are like a bar of soap.
 The more you touch them, the more they go away.”

 If you’ve taken the time and effort to create a brilliant investment strategy designed to fund your expenses throughout your life, then that statement is most certainly true.